Credit Awarded for Work Completed Abroad

 The distribution of credit for overseas courses may vary, since few foreign programs follow the same format and calendar as Pomona.
 Being enrolled full-time does not necessarily mean taking four courses while abroad.
 On some programs, course requirements for Pomona students may differ from requirements for other students.

 One Pomona course equals four credits on a semester system or six hours on a quarter system in an American institution.
 Therefore, 4 Pomona credits are equal to 16 U.S. semester credits.
 Program staff can help translate foreign university or program credits to U.S. semester credits.

 Although students are required to propose courses as part of their study abroad application, final course selection is made on site in consultation with the assigned academic advisor or the program director.
 At some sites, certain courses are required.
 All courses must be approved by the Director of Study Abroad in order to receive Pomona College credit.
 Please refer to the Academic Program section of the appropriate program description in this guide.

 The Pomona transcript automatically shows all courses, grades, and credits; work is computed into the Pomona GPA.

 Programs by Petition

-Students who believe they have grounds for a grade dispute for a course completed abroad should contact the Pomona director of study abroad as soon as possible during the semester following study abroad.
-Pomona College’s policy for grade disputes applies, with procedures adapted for study abroad.
+Students who believe they have grounds for a grade dispute for a course completed abroad should contact the Pomona Director of Study Abroad as soon as possible during the semester following study abroad.
+Pomona College's policy for grade disputes applies, with procedures adapted for study abroad.
 Disputes must be discussed with the Director of Study Abroad within one month after the abroad grades are posted to the Pomona transcript.
 Disputes must be resolved by the end of the semester following study abroad.

-Meeting Major Requirements Abroad
+Major/Minor Requirements Abroad

 No credit will be granted for courses taken abroad that duplicate previously completed college-level coursework, or vice versa.